open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/starters/zipkin-exporter-starter/README.md

 # OpenTelemetry Zipkin Exporter Starter

-The OpenTelemetry Zipkin Exporter Starter for Java is a starter package that includes packages required to enable tracing using opentelemetry.
-It also provides the [opentelemetry-exporters-zipkin](https://github.com/open-telemetry/opentelemetry-java/tree/master/exporters/zipkin) dependency and corresponding autoconfigurations.
+The OpenTelemetry Zipkin Exporter Starter for Java is a starter package that includes packages required to enable tracing using OpenTelemetry.
+It also provides the [opentelemetry-exporters-zipkin](https://github.com/open-telemetry/opentelemetry-java/tree/master/exporters/zipkin) dependency and corresponding auto-configuration.
 Check out [opentelemetry-spring-boot-autoconfigure](../../spring-boot-autoconfigure/README.md#features) for the list of supported libraries and features.

 ## Quickstart